Selling your shared ownership home

 Selling your shared ownership home through L&Q

-Your lease states that we have a nomination period to try and find a buyer for your home.
-This is to help other first-time buyers get on to the housing ladder via shared ownership.
-It also helps make sure you're given an efficient and cost-effective service.
+Your lease states that we have a nomination period to try and find a buyer for your home, the nomination period is between four to eight weeks and aims to help other first-time buyers get on to the housing ladder via shared ownership.
+It also helps to ensure that you're given an efficient and cost-effective service.

 Some residents and buyers in our apartment blocks may experience issues securing mortgages as a result of changes in building safety advice.